 Construction of Ocean Pointe began in 1997 with the residential component of the Project.
-Residential construction continues to this day, and is anticipated to continue for about another ten years.
-Currently, eighty percent (80%) of the permitted 4,850 housing units have been built and sold to individual homeowners.
+Residential construction is anticipated to continue for about another ten years.
+Currently, about eighty-two percent (82%) of the permitted 4,850 housing units have been built and sold to individual homeowners.
+In moving forward to the development of the resort portion of the master plan, the name Hoakalei was selected to distinguish this part of the Project, which includes the golf course, lagoon, commercial, resort and residential components.